NichAttGH/Gideon/README.md

-# _Gideon_: PDDL Problem Generator and Planner Framework
+# _Gideon: PDDL Problem Generator and Planner Framework_
 A Python-based framework for <b>generating Planning Domain Definition Language (PDDL) problem files</b> and <b>planning solutions</b> using various planners.
 This tool automates the creation of randomized PDDL problem instances, generates plans, and organizes datasets for AI planning research and development.

 ## Overview